api gateway as a service · open beta

 One place to run it

-Routes, keys, limits and live logs in a web dashboard.
-No YAML files, no config repo, no gateway to operate yourself.
+Routes, keys, limits and live logs in one view.
+No YAML, no gateway to operate.

 Live in three commands